netdata/netdata/packaging/PLATFORM_SUPPORT.md

   developers are the primary source for support on their platform.

 ## Previously supported platforms

+As platforms become End Of Life upstream, Netdata will stop officially supporting them.
+We will not actively break things on these platforms, but we will also not make any effort to ensure that things keep working on them either.
+If you report a bug on a previously supported platforms, we will ask you to reproduce the issue on a currently supported platform.
+If the issue is not reproducible, it will be closed.

+We consider a platform to be end-of-life when the upstream maintainers of that platfrom stop providing official support for it themselves, or when that platform transitions into an ‘extended security maintenance’ period.
+Platforms that meet these criteria will be immediately transitioned to the **Previously Supported** category, with no prior warning from Netdata and no deprecation notice, unlike those being dropped for technical reasons, as our end of support should already coincide with the end of the normal support lifecycle for that platform..

+On occasion, we may also drop support for a platform due to technical limitations.
+In such cases, this will be announced in the release notes of the next stable release with a deprecation notice.
+The platform will be supported for _that release_, and will be removed from nightlies some time before the next release after that one.

 This is a list of platforms that we have supported in the recent past but no longer officially support: